-Other related research marketplaces were examined to understand how our activity compares to them.
+Other related research marketplaces were examined to understand how this activity compares to those.

 A Business Model to describe and classify an EGI marketplace and in an “open science commons” space was defined.

 As outcome, detailed requirements and a set of recommendations were defined for both business and technical perspectives.
+It was also agreed to keep the main stakeholders engaged during the different phase of the activity.

 For more details, please, refer to the D2.3 “Concept of EGI Marketplace”.